pattern-lab/plugin-node-tab/README.md

 }
 ```

 Add file extensions to this array as strings.
-Example: `"tabsToAdd": ['scss', 'js']`.
+Example: `"tabsToAdd": ["scss", "js"]`.
 You are all set now.

 ## Expected Structure